ksiebel/microservices-ci/Readme.md

 This section describes some design principles and decisions.
  - Less is more
     _"This is actually easy as it has just started ;)"_
+ - **Docker** it is used to package the application components and its libraries.
+ - This project assumes you are defining your **infrastructure as code** using docker-compose.
  - By now we assume you use **jhipster** to generate microservices application.
     _"The jhipster microservice application has to be packaged as docker containers and use docker-compose for CI environment deployment."_
  - It uses **Gitlab** as code repository, CI and docker registry.
     _"Gitlab provides both on premises community version and a cloud service for free with unlimited repositories"_

 **Notes for the future**
+ - Mode code repositories will be added in future releases.
  - Other microservices application technology stacks will be added to this project in the future.
     _"The technology stack has to be generated using yeoman scaffolding, so you can have a working microservices application with a CI pipeline in minutes."_

 **Quick Start**
 TBD